Kassaddin/Forgeholm/CORE/WORK/TABLETOP/MINE/MODULE/GNSYS Steampunk/Locations/Cities/Alchemy Outpost.md

   - city
 ---
 Specializing in the synthesis of alchemical substances and potions, Alchemy Outpost plays a crucial role in supporting the technological advancements of Forgeholm.
-#### ???
-Do they use essence or cores ???

 ## Overview
 ### Mystical Retreat
 Alchemy Outpost is a secluded city nestled amidst natural landscapes, known as the Potion Alcoves.
-The city specializes in alchemical research, potion brewing, and the cultivation of magical herbs.
+The city specializes in alchemical research and  potion brewing.
 Its tranquil ambiance makes it a haven for alchemists, herbalists, and those seeking the mystical properties of potions.

 ---
 ## Alchemy Guilds